Skip to main content

 Embrace the Season with your Menu and Florals

 Winter may not seem like a season of growth, but there are plenty of produce and flowers that are best in the wintertime.
-A wedding is a great place to showcase the best fresh things the season has to offer.

 For your menu, consider incorporating seasonal produce like squash, pumpkin, Brussel sprouts, and hearty greens like kale.
 Winter is the perfect time for fresh root vegetables like colorful beets, rustic fennel, and earthy turnips.

 Winter is also the season of citrus.
-Liven up your bar with a signature cocktail featuring fresh Florida oranges or key limes, or use them for whimsical décor.
+Liven up your bar with a signature cocktail featuring fresh Florida oranges or key limes, or use them for whimsical decor.

 A two-tiered white cake decorated in dried oranges, gold leaf, and sprigs of rosemary.
 Seasonal citrus and pine-like herbs offer a wintery aesthetic for a winter wedding.